Taron Avia

-Taron-Avia was an Armenian airline headquartered in Yerevan.
-The airline ceased all operations in 2019.
+Taron-Avia was an Armenian airline headquartered in Yerevan that operated from 2017 until 2019.

 History

-The airline was founded in 2007 and originally had four Boeing 737-500 aircraft.

-The company had temporarily ceased operations in 2018 however it had since resumed operations.

-Taron-Avia operated regular and charter flights from Shirak International Airport and Zvartnots International Airport.
-As of June 2019, Taron Avia had focused its efforts on the transfer of Georgian citizens to and from Russia via Armenia, following Russian President Vladimir Putin’s order on suspending Russian flights to Georgia.
+Taron-Avia was founded in 2007 and started unscheduled operations on that same year.
+Originally operating a fleet of four Boeing 737-500s, Taron-Avia operated regular and charter flights from Shirak International Airport and Zvartnots International Airport.

+Schedules were launched in April 2017 but they ceased in 2018.
+They later resumed.
+As of June 2019, Taron Avia focused its efforts on the transfer of Georgian citizens to and from Russia via Armenia, following Russian President Vladimir Putin's order on suspending Russian flights to Georgia.

-In November 2019, the Armenian aviation authorities revoked the airlines operational license forcing them to suspend all operations after inspections turned out insufficient outcomes.
+In November 2019, the Armenian aviation regulator revoked the airlines' operational license forcing it to suspend all operations.